cristianoccazinsp/react-native-foreground-service/README.md

 # react-native-foreground-service
 Android only foreground service with JS code support

-TODO: Write this properly.
-Migrate to react 60 and androidx
+TODO: Write a proper readme.

 Thanks to the following repos to provide ideas and insight about how to do this. https://github.com/voximplant/react-native-foreground-service